Lebanon’s new finance minister to meet IMF official

 Wazni assumed the post of finance minister on Tuesday with the formation of a long-awaited cabinet that faces huge economic and political challenges.

-The previous government resigned on October 29, two weeks into a nationwide protest movement demanding the removal of politicians deemed incompetent and corrupt.
+The previous government resigned on Oct.
+29, two weeks into a protest movement demanding the removal of politicians deemed incompetent and corrupt.

-Wazni comes into the post at a time when the plummeting Lebanon pound has lost over a third of its value against the dollar in the parallel market.
+Wazni comes into the post at a time when the plummeting Lebanon pound has lost over one-third of its value against the dollar in the parallel market.

 Lebanese banks are tightening restrictions on dollar transactions amid a liquidity crunch.